Armando1514/Distributed-WordCount-With-MPI-and-AWS-EC2/6.wordscount/README.md

 ## Weak scalability

-Linear scaling is achieved if the run time stays constant while the workload is increased in direct proportion to the number of processors.
-In the case of weak scaling, linear scaling is achieved if the run time stays constant while the workload is increased in direct proportion to the number of processors ( e.g.1 processor 1158762 bytes,  2 processors, 1158762 x 2 bytes) .
+Linear scaling is achieved if the run time stays constant while the workload is increased in direct proportion to the number of processors (e.g.1 processor 1158762 bytes,  2 processors, 1158762 x 2 bytes) .

 ![plot of weak scalability](http://ferrara.link/img/wordscount2019/weak-scalability-plot.jpg)